remifan/LabPtPTm1/README.md

     └── QPSK65536_mt19937ar.h5.dvc
 ```

-`815km_SSMF` contains the transmission signal which has been intentionally resampled to 2 samples/symbol (80GSa/s -> 56GSa/s) to compress its size. `source` contains the symbol sequences loaded into AWG after proper pulse-shaping.
+`815km_SSMF` contains the transmission signal which has been intentionally resampled to 2 samples/symbol to compress its size. `source` contains the symbol sequences loaded into AWG after proper pulse-shaping.

 `DP16QAM_RRC0.2_28GBd_1ch_SSNLW` is human readable label of its corresponding experiments, which can be interpreted as terms 'Dual Polarization, 16-QAM, rooted raised cosine with rolloff factor 0.2, baudrate is 28GBd, single channel and single(or same or shared) source narrow linewidth laser'

 `LP-20_1.h5.dvc` is the mentioned record file linking to actual data `LP-20_1.h5`, whose name means 'the #1 sequence with launched power of -2 dBm'.
 On the other hand, `.h5` format is prefered since it is open and widely supported.
 For example, see [pyh5](https://www.h5py.org/) and [Matlab](https://www.mathworks.com/help/matlab/import_export/importing-hierarchical-data-format-hdf5-files.html) for data import helps if you are Python and Matlab users.

-## Download actual data
+## Use dvc to download data

 DVC is cross-platformed, you need to [install](https://dvc.org/doc/install) it first before you can get the actual data from remote store.